terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <br>

 **If you want to get started ASAP with agentic AI (TL;DR)**, then these are the core pages you need:
 - **[(4) Agentic AI](/agentic-ai/)**.
 Core concepts and basic demos.
 - **[(5) AI dev tools](/AI-dev-tools/)**.
 Cursor, Codex, VSC, Claude (no IDE), etc.
 - **[(6) AI projects](/AI-projects/)**.
 Demos (with Github repo and docs).

 *This diagram appears throughout this site.
-The agent and the IDE dev tools are front and center (the LLM is a helpful assistant)*.
+The agent and the IDE dev tools are front and center (the LLM is a helpful assistant)*. <br>
 <img src="/assets/6_main_diagram.png" alt="drones" width="45%">

 <br>